 The 100 images included in Trevor Paglen’s newest book, The Last Pictures, a hardcover exhibition catalog published by Creative Time Books in conjunction with the project, are those that were selected by the artist for the EchoStar XVI.
 This selection seems more critical than it would have been had the images been chosen for the book alone.
 These images will out live us, our race, and almost everything else we have created.

-For more information visit: http://creativetime.org/projects/the-last-pictures/Posted 10 months ago with 6 notes
+For more information visit: http://creativetime.org/projects/the-last-pictures/Posted 1 year ago and has 7 notes